Alaska State Parks Volunteer Program Campground Host Positions - 2012

 Ninilchik View Campground - Ninilchik State Recreation Area

 The Ninilchik View campground has 13 camping sites located on a bluff overlooking Cook Inlet.
 This area offers beautiful views of Cook Inlet, the Alaska Range, and the Ninilchik Village.
-The campground is located in a forest of large cottonwood trees and a trail allows people direct access to Ninilchik Beach.
+The campground is located in a forest of large cottonwood trees with direct trail access to Ninilchik Beach.

 Amenities: Subsistence payment, electricity and water, shower and laundry facility available at park office.
 Other services are available in Ninilchik.